 To apply for housing you have to follow these steps:

-- Fill out and sign the application form.
-The application form will be available soon!
+- Fill out and sign the application form

 - Schedule an appointment with the Residence Hall office on the Byblos campus

-- Submit the form in person (or via email) along with 2 passport-size photos
+- Submit the form in person (or via email, if you live abroad) along with 2 passport-size photos

 Applications are processed and assignments made on a priority basis.
 If your application is accepted, you will receive an email confirmation stating your room type and facility.